 Llama (Large Language Model Meta AI, aka LLaMA) - is a family of autoregressive large language models (LLMs) released by Meta AI starting in February 2023.

-llama.cpp - open source software library that performs inference on various large language models such as Llama.
+Llama.cpp - open source software library that performs inference on various large language models such as Llama.

 NLP (Natural Language Processing) - a field of artificial intelligence focused on the interaction between computers and humans through natural language, enabling machines to understand, interpret, and generate human languages.